TimCares/MasterThesis/docs/thesis/conclusion/impact.typ

 == Broader Impact
-This work focused on reducing the computational cost of training vision-language models by leveraging pretrained unimodal models.
-Even though our approach does not reach state-of-the-art performance, which is not to be expected given that the models we compare to have been developed by organizations such as OpenAI, Meta, and Microsoft, it clearly demonstrates the potential of leveraging existing components to generate new model paradigms, such as multimodal models.

 This work focuses on reducing the computational cost of training vision-language models by leveraging pretrained unimodal models.
 While our approach does not achieve state-of-the-art performance, which is not surprising given that we compare against models developed by large organizations